TheOafidian/etn/index.md

 For the purification of the peptides manufactured in the lab, a method on a Reverse Phase High Performance Liquid Chromatography (RP-HPLC) system is used.
 The reverse phase points to the fact that a hydrophobic stationary phase is used, while the mobile phase initially is more hydrophilic in nature.
 The peptide is dissolved and injected with a constant flow of mobile phase into a column, the stationary phase.
 After several minutes the gradient of the mobile phase is shifted towards a more hydrophobic end.
 The peptide and its impurities bound to the column then each have their own 'sweet spot' of hydrophobicity where they will start prefering the mobile phase over the column and they will elute.
 This principle is used to separate the peptide of interest from any unwanted side-products from synthesis.

 ## UPLC
+To analyze the purity of the peptides
+## Ion Chromatography

 ## DELPHI
 The DELPHI platform is AelinTx's source for data and information related to ongoing research and development activities.
 It is a tool build upon the [DISQOVER](https://www.ontoforce.com/platform/disqover/) semantic search platform that enables researchers and managers to quickly find the data they need from the ELN stored.
 DELPHI's main strength is its flexibility to adapt to any data source, trough the use of python coding, without disrupting the data flow.
 Additionally some routines can be written to expedite data analysis.